-Permaculture is an indigenous science of working in partnership, reciprocity, and connection with the Earth and the cycles of nature.
-Its roots lie firmly and deeply in the ancient, fertile, organic soil of traditional and indigenous knowledge, from all over the world.
+As an indigenous science of working in partnership, reciprocity, and connection with the Earth and the cycles of nature, PERMACULTURE’s roots lie firmly and deeply in the ancient, fertile, organic soil of traditional and indigenous knowledge, from all over the world.

 We all stand on the shoulders of many ancestors – as we learn, and re-learn, these skills and concepts.
 We pay our deepest respects and give our heartfelt thanks to these knowledge-keepers, both past and present.